A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Introduction

 Artificial Neural Networks, on the other hand, have proven themselves as very powerful easy-to-train universal approximators.
-They are still however susceptible to over-parameterization~\cite{frankle2018lottery} and catastrophic forgetting ~\cite{mccloskey1989catastrophic}.
-Moreover, although major progress on the front of Bayesian Neural Networks (BNN) has been made~\cite{neal2012bayesian, lakshminarayanan2017simple, khan2018fast}, new evidence suggests that issues regarding the accuracy of uncertainty quantification still need to be tackled~\cite{wenzel2020good, foong2019expressiveness}.
+They are however still susceptible to over-parameterization \cite{frankle2018lottery} and catastrophic forgetting \cite{mccloskey1989catastrophic}.
+Moreover, although major progress on the front of Bayesian Neural Networks (BNN) has been made \cite{Neal1994Bayesian, lakshminarayanan2017simple, khan2018fast}, new evidence suggests that issues regarding the accuracy of uncertainty quantification still need to be tackled \cite{wenzel2020good, foong2020expressiveness}.
 Finally, Local Regression methods have had great success, particularly in the domain of robotics and control, precisely because of their flexibility, ability to model hard nonlinearities and heteroscedastic noise, and the possibility of incorporating new data online.
-Two categories of LR exist~\cite{Ting2010Locally}, \textit{lazy} learners, that maintain all seen data points in memory~\cite{Atkeson1997LocallyControl}, and \textit{memoryless} learners that compress data by relying on basis functions in the input space and fitting and storing local parameterized models~\cite{Nelles1996Basis, Schaal2002Scalable, Vijayakumar2005Incremental}.
+Two categories of LR exist \cite{Ting2010Locally}, \textit{lazy} learners, that maintain all seen data points in memory \cite{Atkeson1997LocallyControl}, and \textit{memoryless} learners that compress data by relying on basis functions in the input space and fitting and storing local parameterized models \cite{Nelles1996Basis, Schaal2002Scalable, Vijayakumar2005Incremental}.
 However, these methods are often difficult to tune as they possess many hyperparameters.
-A limited attempt to a Bayesian treatment is made in~\cite{ting2009bayesian} to alleviate the need to tune the basis functions by constructing local nonparametric kernels and placing Gamma priors on the kernel width.
-However, this technique results in a localized GP formulation that needs to retain the training data in memory, thus the computational issues of $\textit{vanilla}$ Gaussian Process Regression.
-A further Bayesian generalization of LR is suggested in~\cite{Meier2014incremental}, in which the authors couple the local models via the loss function, thus reinforcing global coordination, and treat the local models in a Gaussian Regression framework.
-All mentioned approaches however still rely on heuristics for pruning local models and fall short of formulating a full generative model in both the input and target space.
+A limited attempt to a Bayesian treatment is made in \cite{ting2009bayesian} to alleviate the need to tune the basis functions by constructing local nonparametric kernels and placing Gamma priors on the kernel width.
+This approach results in a localized GP formulation that needs to retain the training data in memory, again leading to the computational issues of $\textit{vanilla}$ Gaussian Process Regression.
+A further Bayesian generalization of LR is suggested in \cite{Meier2014incremental}, in which the authors couple the local models via the loss function, thus reinforcing global coordination, and treat the local models in a Gaussian Regression framework.
+Finally, an extension of LR to localized Gaussian Process Regression for robotics is presented in \cite{nguyen2008local}.
+Nonetheless, all mentioned approaches still rely on heuristics for pruning local models and fall short of formulating a full generative model in both the input and target space.